DreamingInBinary/Swiftjective-C/_posts/2020-9-11-Happy-When.md

 I think this quote by Dr.Souza summarizes things nicely:

 >
-"For a long time it had seemed to me that life was about to begin - real life.
+For a long time it had seemed to me that life was about to begin - real life.
 But there was always some obstacle in the way, something to be gotten through first, some unfinished business, time still to be served, or a debt to be paid.
 Then life would begin.
-At last it dawned on me that these obstacles were my life."
+At last it dawned on me that these obstacles were my life.

 Until next time ✌️.